Zatom01/Zatom01.github.io/_posts/2021-01-18-understanding_binary_search_algorithm.markdown

 BinarySearch:  90 found after 5 th try
 ```

-We can see, by the brute force method, it took 23 steps inorder to find our targeted integer '90' where as it only took 5 steps for our binary search algorithm.
+We can see  by the brute force method, it took 23 steps to find our targeted integer '90' where as it only took 5 steps for our binary search algorithm.
 This is huge!
-Time complexity of Binary search is O(log n) meaning for time complexity grows in proportion to  the logarithmic size of the input size.
+Time complexity of Binary search is O(log n) meaning for time, complexity grows in proportion to  the logarithmic size of the input size.
 For example, if it takes x time for input size of 10, it would take 2x time for input size of 100.
 On the other hand O(n) means for input size of 100, it would take 100 time, and so on.